thesofproject/sof/tools/plugin/README.md

 ```
 Will record audio using the plugin topology and PCM ID 1.

-Mixer settings can be adjusted for sof-plugin by (Not functional yet)
+Mixer settings canCONFLICT   be adjusted for sof-plugin by (Not functional yet)

 ```
-alsamixer -Dsof:sof-plugin:1
+alsamixer -Dsof:sofCONFLICT -plugin:1
 ```

 # Instructions for testing OpenVino noise suppression model with the SOF plugin: